Cesc Fabregas netted both goals as Chelsea twice came from behind to earn a 2-2 draw with fourth-placed West Ham at Stamford Bridge.

 Bertrand Traore – a second-half substitute – then rescued the Blues with a goalline clearance from another Carroll effort to maintain the one-goal deficit, and when Ruben Loftus-Cheek was unceremoniously bundled over by Michail Antonio, Fabregas stepped up to extend Chelsea’s unbeaten league run to an impressive 14 matches.

-Chelsea might even have won it late on but for Loftus-Cheek’s wasteful miss, but with winnable fixtures away at 20th-placed Aston Villa and 16th-placed Swansea City next on the agenda, the Blues’ late push for a European berth may well now be taking shape, especially with many online betting sites offering favourable odds on the Londoners claiming a Europa League spot.
+Chelsea might even have won it late on but for Loftus-Cheek’s wasteful miss, but with winnable fixtures away at 20th-placed Aston Villa and 16th-placed Swansea City next on the agenda, the Blues’ late push for a European berth may well now be taking shape.

 The Blues are currently six points behind sixth-placed Manchester United, who travel to Etihad Stadium to face Manchester City, and with a favourable run-in, there is the potential for Guus Hiddink’s men to claim a European spot via their Premier League position.